-The CVTPO ensures nondiscrimination and equal employment in all programs and activities in accordance with Title VI and Title VII of the Civil Rights Act of 1964.
+The CVTPO in meeting and supporting the principles of nondiscrimination and equal access to transportation planning executes programs and activities in accordance with Title VI and Title VII of the Civil Rights Act of 1964.
 If you have questions or concerns about your civil rights regarding any project or special assistance for persons with disabilities or limited English proficiency, please contact Kelly Hitchcock, CVTPO Title VI Coordinator, at (434) 845-3491 or at kelly.hitchcock@cvpdc.org.
 Sign language or non-English language interpreters will be provided if needed and requested no later than 48 hours before a scheduled public event.